peter-bread/.dotfiles/zsh/README.md

 # ZSH

-These are configuration files for ZSH.
+These are my configuration files for ZSH.

 > [!WARNING]
 > Although ZSH recommends you update `$PATH` in `$ZDOTDIR/.zshenv`, this should